cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 .. note:: This step is optional but highly recommended for users.

-   In case you have accounts on the IU machines yo ucan also obtain preconfigured cloud rc files from them.
+   In case you have accounts on the IU machines you can also obtain pre-configured cloud rc files from them.
 To test if you have an account and have set it up correctly, please login to the machine india::

      $ ssh [username]@india.futuresystems.org